chec/ui-library/README.md

 # Vue.js component UI library using Tailwindcss by Chec

 [View the Storybook app](https://chec-ui.netlify.app/)

+## Licensing

+Note that this project is not licensed intentionally.
+At the moment you will require explicit permission from Chec Platform Ltd. to utilise this repo in your own projects.
+Please let us know if you're interested.

+In the future we may add a license.

 ## Installation & Usage

 You can use either `yarn` or `npm` to install the `ui-library` and it's dependencies from this Github repo.